Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 ## Relation to the Critical Review series

-The term *kinematography* was raised earlier in the *Signed Language Writing Critical Review Series*, especially in the Meletis and Durscheid review and companion paper.
+The term *kinematography* was raised earlier in the *Signed Language Writing Critical Review Series*, especially in the Meletis and Dürscheid review and companion paper.

 There, its role was diagnostic.